Summer Break

 The great thing about learning sports as a kid is that no one really expects you to do well…

 The great thing about learning sports as a kid is that no one really expects you to do well.
-Sure, every parent hopes their child will pick up the fundamentals, but the general thesis is that teamwork and camaraderie are the real prizes to be won.
+Sure, every parent hopes their child will pick up the fundamentals, but the general thesis is that teamwork and camaraderie are the real trophies to be won.

-I stopped playing baseball as soon as the kids start pitching.
+I stopped playing baseball as soon as the kids started pitching.
 Topsham Recreation Department started us off with tee ball; moved us up to coaches pitching; and, at far too young a threshold, gave the rock solid ball to children from the other team to hurl at us innocents.

 That season, I did not hit the ball once.
 I only either struck out or took a walk.
 Thank God I was never actually hit by the ball, or if I was, that it didn’t traumatize me beyond repair.
-Though seeing Will Bouchard on the pitchers mound gearing up to throw something at you never quite leaves your mind.
+Though seeing Will Bouchard on the pitcher’s mound gearing up to throw something at you never quite leaves your mind.

 I never imagined what would have happened if I stuck with baseball.
 Discovering new friends was unlikely, seeing as such a phenomenon was generally correlated with athletic prowess.
 I could have met another queer kid or aspiring writer, perhaps.
 But such a friend could only be found sulking in the corner of the dugout, an uninspiring if poetic scene.